Sebastian-Dimian/Grade-12-Computer-Science-Club/Object Oriented Programming.md

     return self.__str__()
 ```
 1. The first defined function is used a way to override the string built in method
-    1. The formating on the code here, ```f'User:{self.username}'``` is called formatted string literals or f-strings.
+    1. The formatting of the code here, ```f'User:{self.username}'``` is called formatted string literals or f-strings.
 This is where you start with letter "f" or "F" and contain the your variable within a curly bracket
 2. The second defined function is used to present a printable version of object
-    1. This topic can go more in depth so you can read more here, [wikpedia source on __repr__](https://docs.python.org/3/library/functions.html#repr)
+    1. This topic can go more in depth so you can read more here, [wikpedia source on repr](https://docs.python.org/3/library/functions.html#repr)